 Where are the darkest night skies in West Virginia?

 Based on Google Map-based dark-sky data, the largest areas of dark skies in West Virginia occur where populations are lowest or are least concentrated and where mountain walls shut out light from cities and light sources such as surface mines and gas wells.

-Thus the largest dark sky-areas occur over the hills of northwestern West Virginia and the Allegheny Mountains of the southern, eastern, and northeastern state.
-The very darkest reaches of night sky open over its highest and most remote mountain regions.
+Thus the largest dark sky areas occur over the hills of northwestern West Virginia and the Allegheny Mountains of the southern, eastern, and northeastern state.
+The darkest reaches of skies opens over its highest and most remote mountain regions.

 Northwestern West Virginia

 In the north-western state, a large area of dark sky is located over Calhoun County, at its center, in the valley of the Little Kanawha River.
 This region includes large parts of Clay, Wirt, Roane, Ritchie, Gilmer, Lewis, and Braxton counties.
 Two very dark areas within that region are located in remote areas in southern Ritchie County between Auburn and Smithville and in the forests north of Rosedale in southern Gilmer County.